SachinPuranik/docs/index.md

 5. Open API-2/3 Compliance
 6. Reliable datastore using NoSQL.
 7. Considerable improvement in the Product Defination.
+8. Removal of collection-key dependancy in http header.

 ## Known issues  <a name="known-issues"></a>
 1. Some issues in cookies and session.
 (Just use in incognito mode to avoid few)